-There are three simple approaches for estimating.
+There are three simple approaches to estimating.
 They are described by Mike Cohn in his Agile Estimating and Planning book.
-They are very common used but worth mentioning once again.
+They are very commonly used but worth mentioning once again.

-First way is to ask an expert.
+A first way is to ask an expert.
 Expert relies on gut feeling and experience.
-It is hard to find proper cross-discpline experts for software development but it is still not so bad way to go.
-Benefit from this kind of estimation is fact that it is usally very quick.
+It is hard to find proper cross-discipline experts for software development but it is still not so bad way to go.
+Benefit from this kind of estimation is fact that it is usually very quick.
 Expert read document, ask question or two and already have something in his mind.

-It is simple technique.
+It is a simple technique.
 We stop asking “How big is it?” and start asking “Is it bigger than that?”.
-It is fact that human are better in estimating relative size instead of absolute.
+It is a widely known fact that humans are better in estimating relative size instead of absolute.
 Just use Scrum Team estimation game

-It it really hard to estimate if very expanded User Story is 10 times bigger than other of 20 times bigger.
-In such cases we always try to split bigger thing into parts which are easier to compare to others.
+It is really hard to estimate if very expanded User Story is 10 times bigger than other of 20 times bigger.
+In such cases, we always try to split the bigger thing into parts which are easier to compare to others.